 Where to start

 Read the RAG security guide for the failure modes and the sample report for the evidence format.
 Our methodology explains how we map findings to frameworks, trust and data handling describes access, confidentiality, and retest rules, and the public verification profile collects the proof links a buyer can inspect before signing.
+For the shape of a real retrieval engagement, see what we’ve shipped.
 Then scope a RAG assessment with the actual sources, tenants, and retrieval path you need tested.